korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 And when the method watchMovie() was called on that, it called watchMovie on the ScienceFiction class.
 I hope you agree with me that that's pretty neat.
-And remember the watchMovie method on ScienceFiction, first called the method on Movie, and we can see that first output statement, *Star-Wars is a ScienceFiction film*.
+And remember the watchMovie method on ScienceFiction, first called the method on Movie, and we can see that first output statement, "Star-Wars is a ScienceFiction film."
 This got printed out because we called super.watchMovie(), when we overrode that method, on the ScienceFiction class.
 </p>